icon

 Establishing clear goals and targets is critical to any effective cloud monitoring strategy.
 Work with your technology team to establish a baseline of normal performance, define what success looks like for your organization, set measurable objectives, and identify key performance indicators (KPIs) that will help you assess progress.

-While KPIs may vary depending on your business goals and objectives, here are a few potential areas to watch:
+While KPIs may vary depending on your business goals and objectives, here are a few potential cloud metrics to assess:

 • Infrastructure availability.
 Measure the uptime and availability of your cloud resources.